dmertl/Bookshelf/README.md

 # TODO #

 - Test on more ebooks
-- Add unique ID to each ebook (ISBN or uuid from epub if available, otherwise generate new uuid)
 - Mouseover book for expanded pop-up with larger image and more info
 - Search and sorting
 - Unit tests